MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ## Acknowledgements
 - Atropos and the Foundry development team for making a truly fantastic VTT.
 - RedReign for creating the original Better Rolls for 5e module, without which this module would not exist.
-- All the wonderful folks on the Foundry VTT discord for their tireless help.
+- All the wonderful folks on the Foundry VTT discord for their tireless community efforts.

 ## License
 The source code is licensed under GPL-3.0.